 The Partners Nepal and Tenjin Eco-Treks launch One Day One Tree in Langtang Valley from 2021

-The Partners Nepal team Mr. Ang Rita Sherpa, Mr. Bheem Raj Rai, and the director of Tenjin Eco-Treks, Mr. Pasang Tamang had made a short visit to Langtang National Park to do a feasibility study of possible replication.
-The Partners Nepal will launch ONE DAY ONE TREE in Langtang valley starting from 2021.
-Langtang Valley in the Rasuwa District is located 35 km north of Kathmandu, Nepal’s capital city.
-Langtang valley was gazetted as Nepal’s second National Park in 1976 and first in the Himalayan region, covering 1710 sq. km of mountainous terrain ranging from 2500 to 7200m in elevation.
-Because of the area’s unique natural and cultural resources, Langtang was established as a National Park in 1976.
+The Partners Nepal team, Mr. Ang Rita Sherpa, Mr. Bheem Raj Rai, and the director of Tenjin Eco-Treks, Mr. Pasang Tamang, visited Langtang National Park for a feasibility study of possible replication.
+The Partners Nepal will launch ONE DAY ONE TREE in Langtang Valley starting in 2021.
+Langtang Valley in the Rasuwa District is 35 km north of Kathmandu, Nepal’s capital city.
+Langtang Valley was gazetted as Nepal’s second National Park in 1976 and first in the Himalayan region, covering 1710 sq. km of mountainous terrain ranging from 2500 to 7200m in elevation.
+Because of the area’s unique natural and cultural resources, Langtang National Park was established in 1976.

-The Partners Nepal is so grateful for the Langtang and Kyanjin village people for showing their keen interest in supporting our initial project launching ONE DAY ONE TREE in Langtang valley in 2021.
+The Partners Nepal is so grateful to the Langtang and Kyanjin village people for their keen interest in supporting our initial project, launching ONE DAY ONE TREE in Langtang Valley in 2021.

 We have already received a commitment to funding from the following:

 - Mr. Pasang Tamang, the director of Tenjin Eco-Treks, 108 trees

 - Mr. Ngerup Tamang, 50 tree